-C. Any person who has been debarred and who owns or; has custody of an animal requiring licensure under Chapter 8.04 in violation of a debarment order is guilty of a class B misdemeanor.
+C. Any person who has been debarred and who owns or has custody of an animal requiring licensure under Chapter

-8.09.060 Seizure and disposition-Written evaluation criteria.
+8.04 in violation of a debarment order is guilty of a Class B misdemeanor.

-- A. An animal that has been classified as dangerous that bites or attacks a person or another animal may be seized by the appropriate animal control agency in accordance with standard and objective written criteria prepared by the division in accordance with the requirements of this ordinance. - B. The division shall prepare written criteria or standards to objectively evaluate the facts and circumstances surrounding a bite or other attack by an animal.
-The evaluation criteria shall include bite or attack severity, observed animal behavior, animal history, animal owner's background or history, and such other circumstances as may be appropriate, based on current professional standards.
-Aggravating and mitigating circumstances for each evaluation criteria shall be rated on a numerical scale in such a way that all circumstances and facts may be
+8.09.60 Seizure and disposition-Written evaluation criteria.

-- objectively calculated in determining the severity of the animal attack, the nature of the animal's behavior, and the appropriate response by the division. - C. Evaluation criteria developed in the division's written forms may be used to give direction to animal services, based on a numerical score, to determine what type of action shall be taken, including the issuing of a citation, filing criminal charges, animal impound, and animal destruction. - D. Written evaluation standards or criteria established under this section must be in writing.
+- A. An animal that has been classified as dangerous that bites or attacks a person or another animal may be seized by the appropriate animal control agency in accordance with standard and objective written criteria prepared by the division in accordance with the requirements of this ordinance. - B. The division shall prepare written policy standards to objectively evaluate the facts and circumstances surrounding a bite or other attack by an animal.
+Evaluation criteria developed in the division's written policies may be used to give directionto - animal services, based on a numerical score, to determine what type of action shall be taken, including the issuing of a citation, filing criminal charges, animal impound, and animal destruction. - C. Written evaluation standards or criteria established under this section must be in writing.
 They may be amended from time to time as appears to be best supported by experience and professional standards.